Interior secretary: `Unacceptable' to mine near famed swamp – KION546

 Associated Press

 SAVANNAH, Ga.
 (AP) — A member of President Joe Biden’s Cabinet is urging Georgia officials to deny permits for a proposed mine near the edge of the famed Okefenokee Swamp and its vast wildlife refuge.
 Interior Secretary Deb Haaland says in a letter to Georgia Gov. Brian Kemp that the project poses “unacceptable risks” to the swamp’s fragile ecosystem.
 The letter is dated Nov.
-22. Since 2019, Twin Pines Minerals has sought government permits to mine minerals near the bowl-like rim of the Okefenokee.
-Company President Steve Ingle calls Haaland’s letter a desperate attempt to derail the project.
-He says Twin Pines can mine without harming the swamp.
-Some scientists have warned mining could irreparably damage its ability to hold water.
+22. Since 2019, Twin Pines Minerals has sought government permits to mine minerals near the bowllike rim of the Okefenokee.
+Company President Steve Ingle says it can be done without harming the swamp.
+But federal scientists have warned mining could irreparably damage its ability to hold water.